josephbudd/cwt/README.md

 ### Key

 The **Key** service of the application allows the user to practice or test keying morse code at the selected key speed.
 One difference between practice and test is that test involves more words and saves results.

+#### Key practice

+Key practice offers a very advanced feature. **The keying metronome.** The optional metronome during keying practice, allows the user who is keying, to hear the wpm rythem.
+Keying to the correct wpm rythem is required for keying that others will understand.

 The **Key** service is designed to help me and you learn to key properly.